AWGL/variant_classification_DB/readme.md

 There are also some options in mysite/settings.py that may need to be changed:

+SECRET_KEY = 'xxxxxx'

+ALLOWED_HOSTS = ['127.0.0.1']

 MUTALYZER_URL = 'https://mutalyzer.nl/services/?wsdl'

 MUTALYZER_BUILD = 'hg19'

 Set these to your preferred settings or use the default.
+The secret key should be changed if running in production.

 ## Test